How to Save Time and Boost Efficiency with Power Automate

 Prioritise your workflows that have the potential for modernisation that will deliver significant efficiency gains or address critical business needs.

-Engage with your stakeholders to understand pain points and gather insights into potential areas for automation.
+Engage with your team members to understand pain points and gather insights into potential areas for automation.

 2. Design workflows with a clear purpose